Colin-Stone/rest-api-jzos-sample/README.md

 # JZOS Sample

+Branch Specific version that shows how to incorporate into API Mediation layer

 The primary purpose of this project is to act as a sample microservice that demonstrates how RestAPI's can be used to surface z/OS functionality for more general availability of the function.

 The sample provides access to Java System environmental variables allowing users CRUD types access to items such as "JAVA_HOME".